-Passenger amenities are the stop features that provide added convenience and comfort to the trip.
-GCTD encourages member agencies and developers to choose stop amenities that reflect a visual identity treatment appropriate for each locality, so they are embraced as a community asset.
-Collectively, passenger amenities help enhance the visibility of transit in a corridor and raise general awareness of transit as a mobility option.
-The design of bus stop waiting areas and provision of amenities to enhance passenger security and comfort plays a significant role in a person's decision to use transit.
+Passenger amenities are stop features that provide added convenience and comfort to the trip.
+GCTD encourages member agencies and developers to choose stop amenities that reflect a visual identity treatment appropriate for each locality, so they are embraced as community asset.
+Collectively, a passenger amenities help enhance the visibility of transit in a corridor and raise aeneral awareness of transit as a mobility option.
+The design of bus stop waiting areas and provision of amenities to passenger security enhance and comfort plays a significant role in a person's decision to use transit.
 The following section details the types of amenities appropriate for bus stops in our service area.